Leelee Macdonell is a graphic designer and artist specialising in surface design for stationery, gifts and home décor.

 I consider myself a global citizen.
 My heart belongs to all the countries I have lived in...South Africa, Taiwan, Thailand, United States, Canada and perhaps, to places I haven’t yet discovered.
 Travel has exposed me to culture and ideas that have influenced who I am today and the designs I create.

-I believe patterns evoke curiosity and enchantment that make life interesting.
-They express the vibrancy and intensity of life that make it so alluring, seductive and mysterious, layered with emotions and experiences that are all at once intimate, diverse and universal.
-All of this I convey in my bold, maximalist designs.
+I am obsessed with patterns.
+I believe they evoke curiosity and enchantment that make life interesting.
+Expressing the vibrancy and intensity of life that makes it so alluring, seductive and mysterious, layered with emotions and experiences that are all at once intimate, diverse and universal.
+All of this I convey in my joyful, bold and often maximalist designs.

 Patterns allow us to express ourselves, to create a space where we belong, no matter where we are in the world.

 I think we all go through phases in our life where we attempt to fit in, to blend in with our surroundings for the sake of acceptance and belonging.
 Learning to embrace our story, our quirkiness, what makes us stand out can so often be a lifelong process of revealing who we are, one layer at a time.

 Embracing our differences makes life interesting.